-Chase “Pay Yourself Back” Complete Guide (categories updated & extended)
+Chase “Pay Yourself Back” Complete Guide (new categories)

-Chase has been steadily hacking away at the value of its Pay Yourself Back (PYB) Program over the last year or so, whittling down both categories and redemption rates on Ultimate Reward(UR)-earning cards.
+Chase has been steadily hacking away at the value of its Pay Yourself Back (PYB) Program, whittling down both categories and redemption rates on Ultimate Reward(UR)-earning cards.
 At the same time, it has added PYB options for Southwest, Aeroplan and United cards, although the value for redeeming Southwest points is poor.

 Previously, Ink cardholders could redeem points for 1.1-1.25 cents each towards cable, internet, phone services and shipping.
 Those categories are all gone now, leaving “select” charities as the last soldier standing (like it is with the Freedom cards).
 It’s a shame to see the program for UR-earning cards getting so degraded.
 I don’t really see much value for anything outside of the Sapphire Reserve or for booking travel through the Chase portal.